randy408/libspng/docs/decode.md

 against a hard limit before allocating memory for the output image.

-Chunks of arbitrary length (e.g. text, color profiles) take up additional memory, `spng_set_chunk_limits()` is used to set hard limits on chunk length- and cache limits, note that reaching either limit is handled as a fatal error.
+Chunks of arbitrary length (e.g. text, color profiles) take up additional memory, `spng_set_chunk_limits()` is used to set hard limits on chunk length and overall memory usage.

 Since v0.7.0 the `SPNG_CHUNK_COUNT_LIMIT` option controls how many chunks can be stored, the default is `1000` and is configurable through [`spng_set_option()`](context.md#spng_set_option), this limit is independent of the chunk cache limit.

+Note that exceeding any of the chunk limits is handled as an out-of-memory error.

+## Decoding untrusted files

+To decode untrusted files safely it is required to at least:

+* Set an upper limit on image dimensions with `spng_set_image_limits()`.

+* Use `spng_decoded_image_size()` to calculate the output image size and check it against a constant limit.

+* Set a chunk size and chunk cache limit with `spng_set_chunks_limits()` to control memory usage and avoid DoS from decompression bombs.

 # API